 Be the first to know about new course dates – click ‘Notify me’ in the right-hand sidebar.

 This intensive one-day course provides a comprehensive introduction to the essential aspects of project management for scientists, engineers and anyone working in high-tech companies and organisations.
 The course will draw on relevant case studies and prepare participants to apply learning from the course in their organisations.

-This course was designed and developed by the CPD Centre in conjunction with staff from the University of Oxford's Saïd Business School.
+This course was designed and developed in conjunction with staff from the University of Oxford's Saïd Business School.

 Specifically, the course covers the following key areas:

 - What is a project?
 And what is Project Management?

 - The Project Context and Process